morris/vanilla-todo/README.md

 [FLIP](https://aerotwist.com/blog/flip-your-animations/) technique as devised by [Paul Lewis](https://twitter.com/aerotwist) (thanks!).

 Implementing FLIP animations without a large refactoring was the biggest challenge of this case study, especially in combination with drag & drop.
 After days of work I was able to implement the algorithm in isolation and coordinate it with other concerns at the application's root level.
-The `useCapture` mode of `addEventListener` proved to be very useful in this case.
+The `useCapture` mode of `addEventListener` was proven to be useful in this case.

 Reference: